afsana-ferdous/Customer-churn-prediction/README.md

 # Customer Churn Prediction (Random Forest)

-Predictive analytics project using a Random Forest model to identify customer churn risk and support retention-focused decision-making.
+Predictive analytics project using machine learning to identify customer churn risk and support retention-focused decision-making.

 ---

 ## Overview
 This project applies machine learning techniques to predict customer churn using large-scale historical customer data.
-The analysis is designed to support retention-focused decision-making by identifying customers at higher risk of churn and enabling prioritisation of targeted engagement strategies.
+The analysis focuses on identifying customers at higher risk of churn so organisations can prioritise targeted retention and engagement strategies.

-The project demonstrates an end-to-end analytical workflow, from data preparation to model evaluation, using a Random Forest classifier.
+The work demonstrates an end-to-end analytical workflow, from data preparation and feature engineering to model training and evaluation, using a Random Forest classifier.

 ---

 ## Business Objective
-Customer churn directly impacts revenue, customer lifetime value, and growth.
+Customer churn has a direct impact on revenue, customer lifetime value, and growth.
 The objectives of this project are to:

-- Predict the probability of customer churn
+- Predict the likelihood of customer churn
 - Rank customers by churn risk
 - Support data-driven retention and engagement decisions

 ---

 ## Dataset
-- Over **200,000 customer records**
+- **200,000+ customer records**
 - Behavioural and transactional features
 - Data is **academic and fully anonymised**
 - No personally identifiable information (PII) is included

 ---

-## Methodology
+## Analytical Approach

 ### Data Preparation
 - Data cleaning and validation